Percussion Farms works to undo racism and other oppressions that prevent access to nutrition and healthy spaces for People of Color.

 We are Percussion Farms, an urban farm in Central Seattle and Auburn whose mission is to reconnect People of Color to the land and help them harvest their right to healthy lives.
 We do this by providing gardening and food preservation classes, employment and volunteer programs for people leaving the prison system, and growing and giving healthy food to the community.

-Created with 💛 by DUBvelopers!
+Created with 💛 by Web Impact UW!